 Essentially, SLRs that support the Live View function allow the photographer to use the LCD as a (bigger) viewfinder.
 Live View is a real boon for compact camera owners who are accustomed to using a viewing screen, but are thinking of graduating to an SLR (back from Jan 13, 2010)

 And I had a had really hard time explaining that the main reason for not using it was that it didn’t feel native.
 It wasn’t the almighty prism in the viewfinder, it was the inferior solution more adapted to compact cameras with added complications that made them not using it.
-It was hoew they handled video (hell, my A77V was shooting 1080p/60, hell of a camera!).
+It was how they handled video (hell, my A77V was shooting 1080p/60, hell of a camera!).
 It was the lack of rotating and swiveling LCD on the back (another thing Sony may not have invented, but used very well) that didn’t need compromises with the shooting mode in order to show what your lens were seeing.
 (Since I’m mentioning innovations – we also had a system with sensor-level stabilization that worked with any lens.
-And by any – I mean even old Minolta lens, bringing new life to all those beercans lying around – mine is still up for sale if you need one that works as new).
+And by any – I mean even old Minolta lens, bringing new life to all those beercans lying around).

 Of course others joined in, finally adopting EVFs, or tilt/swivel articulated screens, etc. Canon actually made it to second place in the mirrorless market share (Sony kept second place in all camera share) just by selling a lousy APC-S system I don’t want to mention because it was meant to steal market and money and it did it well, considering how many people perceive Canon as the top camera brand even when they are buying something entirely unenthusiastic.